gae123/sd2/README.md

 ## Troubleshooting
 1. Start the commaind as following `sd2 -l debug run` to see what it is doing
+1. Start the command as `sd2 --showconfig run`.
+It will show the config file as it is after substitutions and will exit.
 1. Try to ssh to the DHs.
 You should be able to ssh to any of them from a terminal in your EH.